daizutabi/mkapi/docs/usage/page.md

     type: str = ""
 ~~~

-Corresponding *real* documentation is like below:
+Corresponding *real* documentation is displayed as below.

-![mkapi](mkapi.core.base.Docstring)

 Note that **Section** and **Type** are bold, which indicates that it is a link.
 Let's click.
 This link system using type annotation is useful to navigate users throughout the project documentation.

+![mkapi](mkapi.core.base.Docstring)